Colles, Castells and Castellers

 At festivals or exhibitions, other colles may assist in the pinya to help out a small association such as the Les Angelets, who are always looking to recruit.

 You may be surprised to hear that climbing to the top of a castell is statistically less dangerous than playing football!

 Once a strong base is formed, the rest of the castellers must shimmy up to the top very quickly, as the strain on the levels below, and particularly the pinya, can be enormous.

 This is no random climb – each casteller has his or her own position and function within the castell, usually starting with the oldest at the bottom and getting younger with each level.

 The accompanying beat of the tambourine may contain coded messages to the climbers.

-The tower is only complete once the ‘anxeneta’, often the youngest and lightest child, climbs into place at the top and raises one hand with four fingers erect, in a gesture said to symbolize the stripes of the Catalan flag.
+The tower is only complete once the ‘anxeneta’, often the youngest and lightest child, climbs into place at the top and raises one hand with four fingers erect, in a gesture said to symbolise the stripes of the Catalan flag.
 Children are required to wear helmets.

 Strength, balance, courage and common sense make up the casteller motto, (Força, equilibri, valor i sen)

 Taking part in an activity like this is the meeting of sport, and community, a chance to be part of Catalan culture, so why not join them?
 Everybody is welcome.
 Contact English-speaking Max on 04 68 87 36 80